ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 In the middle stages, it is less obvious, but repeated observation usually makes it clear.
 However, in the later stages, it can be very difficult to tell.

-Since the bot is playing against itself, an increase in reward, goals, or most other metrics imply a change in gameplay, but not improvement.
+Since the bot is playing against itself, an increase in reward, goals, or most other metrics do imply a change in gameplay, but not improvement.

-Luckily, the PPO learning algorithm is pretty good at its job, and generally doesn't get worse at a task unless you mess something up really bad.
+Luckily, the PPO learning algorithm is pretty good at its job and generally doesn't get worse at a task unless you mess something up really bad.
 However, the learning algorithm is trying to maximize and explore your rewards, not winning.
 So, if your rewards are farmable in a way that does not improve your bot's skill, your bot will likely get worse at the game.